Kami/node-cassandra-client/README.md

     use_bigints: [optional] boolean. toggles whether or not BigInteger or Number instances are in results.
     timeout:     [optional] number.
 Connection timeout.
 Defaults to 4000ms.
     log_time:    [optional] boolean.
 Log execution time for all the queries.
-                 Timing is logged to 'node-cassandra-client.driver.timing' route.
-Defaults to false.

 ### Getting data
 **NOTE:** You'll only get ordered and meaningful results if you are using an order-preserving partitioner.